0x416c616e/intro_to_security/README.md

 This is a short book about information security.
 It includes information on web security, miscellaneous security, security tools, cybercrime, malware, and well-known security vulnerabilities.

+This book emphasizes LAMP stack web development security concerns, but even people who use different stacks can benefit from reading it.

 Start reading it here: